JannisPorsch/void-localed/README.md

 # void-localed
-Basic localed service implementation for void linux, used by gdm to set keymap.
+Limited localed service implementation for void linux, used by gdm to set the keymap.
-The keymap is hard coded in main.c and there is no logging or error checks, use at own will/risk
+The keymap is hard coded in main.c and should consist of values you would pass to setxkbmap.
+There is no logging or error checks, so use at own will/risk

 # Build and install instructions
 dependencies: base-devel glib-devel